Kmcc01-creator/VulkanoApp/versiontracking/docs/ProjectGoals.md

 - Develop commands accessible via the command palette for actions like "Download Crate," "Analyze AST," and "Check Dependencies."
 - Use webviews or custom tree views to represent complex data in an interactive manner.
 - Integrate with our existing backend tool to fetch and process dependency and source code data.
+- Integrate with existing VS Code features, such as the Problems panel, to display warnings and errors detected during analysis.

 ## Additional Code Analysis and Optimization